Nad Sylvan: Background

-After the “Unifaun” project, Nad was discovered by Roine Stolt of The Flower Kings, which led to the birth of the band “Agents of Mercy”.
-In 2009 Nad began touring with the band to promote “The Fading Ghosts of Twilight”.
+After the “Unifaun” project, Sylvan was discovered by Roine Stolt of The Flower Kings, which led to the birth of the band “Agents of Mercy”.
+In 2009, Sylvan began touring with the band to promote “The Fading Ghosts of Twilight”.
 The band toured successfully around Europe and the US and released three albums through to 2011: “Dramarama”, “Power of Two”, (live album with Karmakanic) and “The Black Forest”.

-In April 2012 Nad caught the attention of Steve Hackett, former guitarist and songwriter of Genesis (1970–1977), who had enjoyed considerable solo success since leaving the band.
-With the creation of the "Genesis Revisited” project, Nad Sylvan sang on the Genesis Revisited II album, followed by the Hammersmith and the Royal Albert Hall live albums released in 2013 and 2014.
-Nad also began a successful world tour at this time, with “Genesis Revisited” playing theatres and concert halls.
+In April 2012, Sylvan caught the attention of Steve Hackett, former guitarist and songwriter of Genesis (1970–1977), who had enjoyed considerable solo success since leaving the band.
+With the creation of the "Genesis Revisited” project, Sylvan sang on the Genesis Revisited II album, followed by the Hammersmith and the Royal Albert Hall live albums released in 2013 and 2014.
+Sylvan also began a successful world tour at this time, with “Genesis Revisited” playing theatres and concert halls.

-In October 2015 another Genesis Revisited live album/DVD was recorded at the Liverpool Philharmonic Hall, coinciding with the release of his solo album “Courting the Widow” by Inside Out Music (Sony), that was well received by critics and fans alike.
-Further success followed with “The Bride Said No”, released in May 2017, featuring contributions by the finest musicians in the world of Progressive Rock.
+In October 2015, another Genesis Revisited live album/DVD was recorded at the Liverpool Philharmonic Hall, coinciding with the release of his solo album “Courting the Widow” by Inside Out Music (Sony), that was well received by critics and fans alike.
+Further success followed with “The Bride Said No”, released in May 2017, featuring contributions by virtuoso musicians.

-In January 2018 Steve Hackett released his fourth live album with Nad Sylvan as vocalist, recorded at the Birmingham Symphony Hall.
-Much appreciated and requested, Nad took part in many other projects with bands and artists in the Prog world.
+In January 2018, Steve Hackett released his fourth live album with Sylvan as vocalist, recorded at the Birmingham Symphony Hall.
+Much appreciated and requested, Sylvan took part in many other projects with bands and artists in the prog world.

-In July 2019 Nad Sylvan released a new solo album ("The Regal Bastard"), while at the same time touring with Steve Hackett for his seventh year of collaboration on the "Genesis Revisited" project.
+In July 2019, Sylvan released a new solo album ("The Regal Bastard"), while at the same time touring with Steve Hackett for his seventh year of collaboration on the "Genesis Revisited" project.

+Sylvan continued to tour globally with Genesis Revisited during 2023.